lbruand/freetle/README.markdown

 Thanks to Freetle's use of combinators, Freetle transformations are not harder to program than typically tree-oriented transformations such as XSL-T.

 ## Connectors
-Freetle is bent to develop a set of connectors to technical system such as :
+Freetle is bent to develop a set of connectors to technical systems such as :

 * Databases (via JDBC)
 * Message Oriented Middleware (via JMS)